 Previous studies have demonstrated that miR-146b has a critical role in differentiation.
 The expression of miR-146b has been shown to be up-regulated during myoblast differentiation and muscle regeneration in vivo acting as a positive regulator of myogenesis in mice 26.
 The expression of miR-146b has also been shown to be up-regulated in hematopoietic stem/progenitor cells that underwent erythroid or megakaryocytic differentiation, miR-146b was found to directly target a negative regulator of erythroid and megakaryocyte differentiation 27.
 For the first time, miR-146b has also been identified to play a role in the chondrogenic differentiation of human bone marrow derived SSCs, as a negative regulator of chondrogenesis, through modulation of SOX5.

 SOX5 encodes the transcription factor SOX5.
 In chondrogenesis SOX5 is co-expressed with SOX9 and SOX6.
 It is thought that SOX5 and SOX6 form homo and heterodimers which co-operate with SOX9 to enhance chondrogenic associated gene up-regulation 28.
 SOX5 along with SOX6 and SOX9 has been shown to bind to the enhancer region of COL2A1 and co-expression of all SOX proteins was shown to induce higher expression of COL2A1 29.
 Han et al have shown that both SOX5 and SOX6 are required for the binding of SOX9 to the AGC1, COL2A1 and COL11A1 enhancers 30.
 In a murine study pre-chondroblasts from Sox5-/-;Sox6-/- double null embryos failed to differentiate into chondroblasts and expressed low levels of cartilage matrix components 31.
-Sox5 has also been shown to co-operate with Sox and Sox9 to induce chondrogenic associated miR-140 expression, with identification of a Sox5/Sox/Sox9 response element in the upstream region of miR-140 32.
+Sox5 has also been shown to co-operate with Sox6 and Sox9 to induce chondrogenic associated miR-140 expression, with identification of a Sox5/Sox6/Sox9 response element in the upstream region of miR-140 32.
 Given the positive role that SOX5 has during chondrogenesis, SOX5 levels must be regulated to ensure optimal functioning, miR-146b acts as a negative regulator of SOX5.
 This current study has shown that transfection of miR-146b mimic increased levels of miR-146b and down-regulated SOX5 expression, delineating miR-146b as anti-chondrogenic.
 Similar to the effect of increased levels of miR-146b on SOX5 expression, down-regulation of SOX5 has previously been demonstrated in human adipose-derived stem cells as a result of miR-194 overexpression.
 Like miR-146b, miR-194 was also found to be down-regulated during chondrogenesis 33.
 Furthermore, the role of a network of microRNAs enhancing the effect of miR-146b by affecting interconnected pathways cannot be ruled out.
 For instance, miR140 and miR-193b, both associated with chondrogenic development can also target Wnt and TGF-β signalling 34,35, pathways that interact with the SOX transcription factor family in chondrogenesis.

 Repairing initial articular cartilage defects may be a propitious option for halting further cartilage degradation and potentially preventing the onset of OA.
 OA joints lack healthy functional chondrocytes and exhibit deterioration of the cartilage ECM 36 and absence of endogenous articular cartilage regeneration.
 Human bone marrow derived SSCs, with cartilage differentiation capacity, in combination with select miRNAs known to regulate chondrogenic differentiation therefore could aid chondrogenesis.
 MiRNAs have functions in maintaining the homeostatic balance in articular chondrocytes and cartilage and aberrant signaling may impact upon miRNA expression which may induce changes in expression of genes involved with maintaining articular cartilage integrity 37,23.
 Indeed, miRNA expression signatures have been associated with distinct pathological features in OA disease progression 23, with miRNAs observed to be differentially expressed in OA cartilage tissue compared to normal cartilage tissue 38 and in chondrocytes isolated from OA cartilage compared to chondrocytes isolated from normal cartilage 39.